vogr/pymorandum/README.md

 Features include:
 * Photo and video support
-* Easy pages customization using Jinja2 templates.
+* Easy pages customization using Jinja2 templates
 * Responsive images size
 * Incremental generation (only generate thumbnails for new photos)
+* Fast!

 Pymorandum's speed stems from its usage of the [ninja build system][ninja] together with the superfast image thumbnailer [`vipsthumbnail`][vipsthumbnail].

+This project was greatly inspired by [Jack000's Exposé][expose] and [PetitPrince's pyxpose][pyxpose] from which I even recycled bits of code (thanks to the generous MIT license).

 [gitlab-pages]: https://about.gitlab.com/features/pages/
 [example]: https://vogier.gitlab.io/pymorandum-gallery